Tadlai/auroral-classification/README.md

 ## Code organization

 The main script is the chain.py file, which contains all functions necessary to compute clustering results based on an auroral image dataset.
+The file apply_chain is readily usable to compute new labels from an existing solution.

 Other independent scripts are : candidates_election.py, compute_groupings.py, display_fusion_results.py, display_preprocessed_labels.py, write_readable_txt_files.py.